Who Are the Christadelphians?

 We are a lay community and are all equal as brothers and sisters in Christ.
 We have no central governing body, or paid ministry, or positions of authority in our congregations.
 We call our congregations an "ecclesia" (the Greek word translated as church in the New Testament), because the meaning of “ecclesia” (an assembly of called-out ones) is about the body of believers rather than the organisation and authority of the Church.

 We do not identify ourselves as Christians and are often not accepted as Christians because of our rejection of the church doctrine of the Trinity.
-In times past the Christian Churches persecuted our brethren who held the same faith as us.

 How Are Christadelphians Organised?